-Are transaction agreements typically concluded when publicly listed companies are acquired?
+5 Are transaction agreements typically concluded when publicly listed companies are acquired?
 What law typically governs the agreements?

 Yes.
-Depending on the shareholder structure of the target, an acquirer may aim to purchase a controlling stake offmarket (thereby triggering the obligation to launch a mandatory offer) or launch a voluntary offer aimed at control.
+Depending on the shareholder structure of the target, an acquirer may aim to purchase a controlling stake off-market (thereby triggering the obligation to launch a mandatory offer) or launch a voluntary offer aimed at control.
 Voluntary offers aimed at control are subject to a statutory minimum acceptance condition of 50 per cent + 1 share (of the shares subject to the offer).
 In practice, a bidder may thus try to obtain irrevocable undertakings from key shareholders to accept the offer.

-Recent takeover practice in Austria has seen the use of business combination agreements.
+More recent takeover practice in Austria has also seen the use of business combination agreements.